Rights of way in England and Wales: Public footpaths

-In England and Wales a public footpath is a path on which the public have a legally protected right to travel on foot.
+In England and Wales, a public footpath is a path on which the public have a legally protected right to travel on foot.
 In some areas public footpaths form a dense network of short paths.
 It is probable that most footpaths in the countryside are hundreds of years old.
 The majority of footpaths are shown on Ordnance Survey 1:25,000 and 1:50,000 maps.

 The right of access on a public footpath normally only extends to walking (there may be other unrecorded rights as well), so there is usually no right to cycle or ride a horse on a public footpath.
 However, it is not a criminal offence to do so unless there is a traffic order or bylaw in place specifically: it is a civil wrong to ride a bicycle or a horse on a public footpath, and action could be taken by the landowner for trespass or nuisance by the user.

 Public bridleways

-A public bridleway is a way over which the general public have the following, but normally (unless otherwise according to Wildlife and Countryside Act 1981 s56(1)(b)) no other rights:
+A public bridleway is a way over which the general public have the following rights, but normally (unless otherwise according to Wildlife and Countryside Act 1981 s56(1)(b)) no other rights: